Religious identity: Immigrant generational differences

 There are three categories of generational status: First, Second, and Third.
-An individual who is considered to be first generation is one who was born outside of the United States and immigrated.
-Second generation refers to an individual who was born in the United States but whose parent(s) were foreign-born and immigrated.
-Lastly, third generation refers to an individual and the individual's parents were born in the United States.
+An individual who is considered to be first generation is one who was born outside of the country and immigrated.
+Second generation refers to an individual who was born in the country but whose parent(s) were foreign-born and immigrated.
+Lastly, third generation refers to an individual and the individual's parents were born in the country.

 First and second generation individuals may tend to have particularly higher religious identity levels in comparison to third generation immigrants.
 In efforts to adjust to the stressful changes associated with the immigration process, finding a community of emotional, social, and financial support, an environment typically provided by a place of worship, may be highly sought after by immigrants.
 Studies have indeed revealed that adolescents from immigrant families (both first and second generation immigrants) reported higher levels of religious identity compared to adolescents whose parents are not immigrants (third generation).